 These headphones have an integrated microphone, so you can't see it.

-The recording quality of these headphones is quite bad.
+The recording quality is poor.
 Speech is barely comprehensible and sounds very muffled and without any detail.
-These headphones shouldn't be used for calls.

-While the single charge battery life is quite disappointing, Ylife claims the case can hold up to 18 additional charges, which is very impressive.
+While the single charge battery life is quite disappointing, Ylife claims the case can hold up to 18 additional charges.
 They have a playtime of just over three hours, which is quite lower than the advertised five hours.
 If you're looking for comparable earbuds with better battery life, the Raycon E25 True Wireless are a good alternative.

 There's no dedicated mobile app for these earbuds.

-The Bluetooth connectivity is decent but has minimal range.
-However, the latency on PC, iOS, and Android performs fairly well and some people might not notice any delay when watching video content on some apps.
+The Bluetooth connectivity is acceptable, but unfortunately, they have minimal range.
+However, the latency on PC, iOS, and Android performs well, and some people might not notice any delay when watching video content on some apps.

 The earbuds can only connect via Bluetooth.